5 Ways To Get Rid of Coffee Stains On Your Teeth at Home

 1. Baking Soda and Hydrogen Peroxide

 You might be thinking of hydrogen peroxide in relation to hair bleaching, and be wondering why anyone would spread a mixture like that over their teeth, but don’t worry.
 The concentration of hydrogen peroxide used to bleach hair is much higher than the kind you’ll make at home to help remove the coffee stains on your teeth.
+What you might want to do, however, is make sure that your lips are protected while treating yourself.

 How Does Hydrogen Peroxide Work to Remove Stains on Teeth?